Brightspace/font-generator/README.md

 ### Code Style

-This repository is configured with [EditorConfig](http://editorconfig.org) rules and contributions should make use of them.
+This repository is configured with [EditorConfig](http://editorconfig.org) and [eslint](http://eslint.org/) rules and contributions should make use of them.

 [ci-url]: https://travis-ci.org/Brightspace/font-generator
 [ci-image]: https://img.shields.io/travis/Brightspace/font-generator.svg